not-dharmik/not-dharmik/README.md

 💞️ I’m looking forward to collaborating on Projects Based on the above skills!!

-📫 You can Connect with me on Linkedin ([Dharmik Naicker](https://www.linkedin.com/in/dharmiknaicker/)) or Mail: dharmik4manish@gmail.com
+📫 You can Connect with me on Linkedin ([Dharmik Naicker](https://www.linkedin.com/in/dharmiknaicker/)) or Mail: dnaicker@uci.edu

 <!---
 not-dharmik/not-dharmik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.